Free 6-month Ironman training plan that’s simple to use

 With bricks, race efforts, open-water swims and tapering, this 6-month Ironman training plan will take you up to your big Ironman race day in top condition.

-Training for an Ironman is not something that should ever be taken lightly, but it is ultimately very achievable with the right plan in place.
-Here’s all the advice you need to complete an Ironman in six months, plus a free training plan to follow to help you achieve the ultimate racing goal in triathlon.
+Training for an Ironman is not something that should ever be taken lightly, but with the right preparation, it’s a challenge that’s well within reach.
+Here’s everything you need to know to complete an Ironman in six months, including expert advice and a free training plan to help you achieve triathlon’s ultimate goal.

 Who is an Ironman triathlon suitable for and what ability?

-This race distance can take the fastest athletes around 7.5 hours, but most races have a cut-off of 17 hours.
-The biggest limiting factor is how much time you can dedicate to training.
+This race distance can take the fastest athletes around 7.5 hours to complete, while most events have an overall cut-off of 17 hours.
+For most age-groupers, the biggest challenge isn’t race day itself, but finding enough time to train.

-You must be cautious stepping up to this distance if you have previously struggled with injuries.
-Three years is roughly how long it takes to train for an Ironman if you’re starting from scratch, meaning you can’t swim, bike, or run for more than a few minutes at a time.
+If you’ve struggled with injuries in the past, be cautious about stepping up to an Ironman.
+As a general guide, three years is roughly how long it takes to train for an Ironman if you’re starting from scratch, and can’t yet comfortably swim, cycle, or run for more than a few minutes at a time.

 What kit do you need for an Ironman?

-You will need a wetsuit, as all iron events are open water, goggles, a road bike, helmet and running shoes.
-Unlike other distances, you may not choose to use a tri-suit, but rather a fresh outfit for each distance to favour comfort over speed – the choice is yours.
+You will need a wetsuit (all Ironman events are open water), goggles, a road bike, helmet and running shoes.
+Unlike shorter distances, you might not opt to wear a tri-suit – some athletes prefer to change into fresh clothing for each discipline, prioritising comfort over speed.
+The choice is yours.

-Many people ride in cycling kit and change into running gear in the second transition.
-You can do an Ironman in trainers and flat pedals but using the best clipless pedals for triathlon will be more efficient.
+Many people complete the bike leg in cycling kit before changing into running gear in the second transition.
+While it is possible to complete an Ironman in trainers and flat pedals, using the best clipless pedals for triathlon can improve efficiency over 180km.

-Fueling an Ironman with the right nutrition is critical.
-Many races will have aid stations with course nutrition, so you can either plan to use your own tried and tested fuel and work out how to carry it, or rely on the aid stations.
+Fuelling an Ironman with the right nutrition is critical.
+Many races provide nutrition at aid stations throughout the course, so you can either rely on the on-course options or use your own tried-and-tested fuel and plan how you’ll carry it on race day.

 Free 6-month Ironman training plan